pgrest/docker-pgrest/README.md

 ## Pull docker image

-docker image source is now avaliable in https://index.docker.io/u/chilijung/docker-pgrest/
+docker image source is now avaliable on https://index.docker.io/u/chilijung/docker-pgrest/

 you can pull the image by entering the following command